-Eat All You Can Pierogi night at beaver choice, Mesa’s Scandinavian, Polish, and Canadian kitchen
+All You Can Eat Pierogi night at Beaver Choice, a Scandinavian, Polish, and Canadian kitchen in Mesa, Arizona

 Restaurant owners, Hanna and Marek Gabrielsson, came to Arizona from Poland and Sweden via Canada.
-The menu include many Swedish dishes, including herring, Swedish meatballs, elk stew, gravalax, and Swedish hash, and many Polish dishes, including cabbage rolls, schnitzel, Polish hunter stew, and sausage.
+The menu includes many Swedish dishes, including herring, Swedish meatballs, elk stew, gravalax, and Swedish hash, and many Polish dishes, including cabbage rolls, schnitzel, Polish hunter stew, and sausage.
 But I wasn’t here to try any of those.
-I was here for Thursday night Eat All You Can Pierogi.
+I was here for Thursday night All You Can Eat Pierogi.

 Pierogi are dumplings of unleavened dough stuffed with any of a variety of fillings: potato and cheese, cheese, meat, sauerkraut, or fruit.
 They are first boiled and then usually fried with butter and onion, sometimes bacon as well.
 They are typically served with sour cream.
 In Manitoba, people are fussy about their pierogi and have favourite recipes for the dough.
 Potato and cheddar is the most common and traditional filling.
 Blueberry pierogi are a popular treat these days.
+I’ve also had a spinach and feta cheese pierogi that was very good.
 My mother made cottage cheese pierogi, which she served boiled.
 I ate them with a sprinkling of cinnamon, something I picked up from my father.
 She also made an apple filling.
 If I remember correctly (memory can be tricky at times), those were a favourite with my sister.
-The spinach and feta cheese pierogi I tried a few weeks ago were very good.

 The evening I was there, the pierogi buffet included four types of pierogi: potato and cheese, three cheese, meat (ground beef), and sauerkraut.
 Each type was available steamed or fried.
 They were prepared and brought out in small batches so they would not sit too long in the warming trays and get soggy.